BigRedBrent/CloudCoinManagerPortable/CloudCoin Manager Portable/Help.txt

 You may find the settings and coin files in the "Settings" folder.
 To start with a new blank copy of settings, select no when prompted to copy existing settings.
-To remove any original settings files that have been copied, you will have to find and delete them yourself.
+To remove any existing settings files that have been copied, you will have to find and delete them yourself.
 Existing settings files are located in a directory that looks like this: "C:\Users\USER\cloudcoin_manager"

 To use the locally installed CloudCoin Manager, select no when prompted to copy the CloudCoin Manager.